jeannelonergan/Technical-Writing-Portfolio/README.md

 * UX writing

 ## Contact me ##
-If you are interested in my work and woul like to get in touch, you can reach me at:
+If you are interested in my work and would like to get in touch, you can reach me at:

 📧 jeannelonergan@hotmail.com